DOWNLOAD BROCHURE & MAP

 *The current fundraising goal for this project may be impacted by several factors that are yet to be determined, such as the size of the property, its ownership, and stewardship needs.
 As these details are finalized, the total funding needed may change.

-In East Bay Township, a striking, forested ridge rises prominently above the surrounding landscape, the centerpiece of a unique parcel that could soon become a valuable addition to the area’s growing network of protected lands.
+In East Bay Township, a forested ridge rises prominently above the surrounding landscape, the centerpiece of a unique property that could soon join the area’s growing network of protected lands.
+Known as “The Ridge,” this roughly 312-acre property is among the region’s most critical landscapes identified for protection, featuring tremendous ecological significance, water quality benefits, and potential for passive recreation opportunities.

-Among these wetlands is a unique perched rich conifer swamp, a habitat listed as vulnerable by the State of Michigan due to factors like its restricted range, relatively rare occurrence, and recent and widespread decline due to land use pressures and changes.
+In addition, the land includes about 64 acres of wetlands that naturally filter water as it travels through the watersheds.
+Among these wetlands is a unique perched rich conifer swamp, a habitat listed as vulnerable by the State of Michigan due to its restricted range, rare occurrence and recent, widespread decline.

-While GTRLC’s staff plan to conduct detailed ecological assessments to document the flora and fauna on the property, the land has already been identified as an important ecological connection and wildlife corridor.
-It provides an important link for nearby protected lands like the Holiday Woodlands Natural Area, the Mnaadendan Shkaakimiikwe Nature Sanctuary, Mitchell Creek Meadows: The Don and Jerry Oleson Nature Preserve and the George and Ada Reffitt Nature Preserve.
+the Mnaadendan Shkaakimiikwe Nature Sanctuary and near the Holiday Woodlands Natural Area, Mitchell Creek Meadows: The Don and Jerry Oleson Nature Preserve and the George and Ada Reffitt Nature Preserve.

 Still Needed